KendallMae/Pong/README.md

 # Overview
-This is a Pong game written in Python and it using networking.
+This is a Pong game written in Python and uses networking.

 # Development Environment
 * Visual Studio Code